 Q. How do I sign-up for the AMCCI?

 A. If you have not received a letter inviting you to participate in the AMCCI and would like to participate, you can access the member letter on the AMCCI homepage.
 Please print and fill out the information on the form and fax or mail it to the address listed.
 Or you can call the Quality Assurance Unit to assist you.
 Please see the contact information the AMCCI website shown above.

 Q. What happens if I DO NOT volunteer for the AMCCI?

 A. Your participation in the AMCCI is NOT required.
 If you choose NOT to participate in the AMCCI, the number and type of services you have used will continue to be reviewed periodically and your use of Alaska Medicaid services may still be restricted if certain conditions are met under the Care Management Program which is adopted at Medicaid regulation 7 AAC 105.600.

 Q. Where can I find more information about the Care Management Program, which is a different program than the AMCCI?

-A. Go to the Xerox, the State’s fiscal agent, website to obtain a more information about the Care Management Program.
+A. Go to the Conduent, the State’s fiscal agent, website to obtain a more information about the Care Management Program.